Data-Free Asymptotics-Informed Operator Networks for Singularly Perturbed PDEs: Introduction

 In this paper, we propose an enriched Finite Element Operator Network (eFEONet), specifically designed to address these challenges. eFEONet builds upon the FEONet framework \citep{lee2024finite}, a highly data-efficient operator learning method that requires minimal training data or no dataset at all.
 Unlike traditional operator networks, eFEONet leverages the structure of finite element methods (FEMs), where the solution is expressed as a linear combination of nodal coefficients and basis functions.
 This design not only eliminates the need for large datasets but also ensures the exact satisfaction of boundary conditions.
-By incorporating insights from singular perturbation analysis in PDE theory, we design special basis functions within the finite element framework that capture the asymptotic beheavior of solutions in boundary or interior layers \citep{BLA_3}.
+By incorporating insights from well-developed singular perturbation analysis in PDE theory, we design special basis functions within the finite element framework that capture the asymptotic behavior of solutions in boundary or interior layers \citep{BLA_3}.
 This approach enables accurate modeling of sharp transitions while maintaining computational efficiency.
-Recently, Component Fourier Neural Operator (ComFNO) \citep{SP03}, a modified version of FNO, attempted to incorporate asymptotic behavior into its methodology.
-However, these approaches did not rigorously consider singular perturbation analysis, leading to suboptimal accuracy in capturing sharp layer structures.
-Moreover, as we can see in Section \ref{sec:experiments}, despite utilizing 900 training samples, ComFNO exhibited an error that was two orders of magnitude higher than our eFEONet, which required no training data at all.
+Furthermore, as demonstrated in Section~\ref{sec:experiments}, eFEONet significantly outperforms data-driven neural operator baselines in the singularly perturbed regime.
+In particular, while ComFNO is trained using 900 input-output samples, it exhibits errors that are two orders of magnitude larger than those of eFEONet, which is trained without any paired solution data.
 We validate our approach through theoretical convergence analysis and empirical results on various singularly perturbed problems, including both boundary and interior layers \citep{H2020, BLA_3}.
 The results demonstrate that eFEONet achieves high accuracy and efficiency, even for problems with strong boundary or interior layer phenomena such as convection-dominated PDEs \citep{Stynes_2005}.

 The main contributions of the paper are summarized as follows: First, we propose eFEONet, which integrates singular perturbation analysis into the FEONet framework.
 This incorporation enables superior accuracy in solving singularly perturbed PDEs, effectively capturing sharp transitions in both boundary and interior layers.
 Secondly, Singular perturbation problems typically require increasingly finer meshes as the parameter \( \varepsilon>0 \) decreases, making dataset generation computationally very expensive.
 Our approach overcomes this limitation by being highly data-efficient, requiring minimal training data, or even operating without any training dataset.
 Finally, we demonstrate the effectiveness of eFEONet through comprehensive experiments on challenging convection-diffusion PDEs, including problems with boundary and interior layers in both 1D and 2D.
 The results show that eFEONet achieves error reductions of two orders of magnitude compared to existing approaches, even when no training data is used.